2023 Square for Restaurants Review: Best Free Restaurant POS

 Wealth of online software tutorials | No options for payment processing; you’re locked into Square’s rates |

-We rate restaurant POS systems across more than 20 criteria that are important to restaurant owners.
-Next, we consider price and ease of use, as well as general POS functions and niche POS features.
-Finally, we consider the opinions of actual users alongside our restaurant expert’s personal experience using the software.
+We rated Square for Restaurants across more than 20 criteria that are important to restaurant owners, taking into account pricing, ease of use, and general POS functions and niche POS features.
+Finally, we considered the opinions of actual users alongside our restaurant expert’s personal experience using the software.

 Click through the slides below for a detailed explanation of our criteria: